benkaylor/Getting-and-Cleaning-Data-Project/README.md

-## Getting and Cleaning Data Coursera Course Project
+# Getting and Cleaning Data Coursera Course Project

-##run_analysis.R
+This is the course project for Getting and Cleaning Data, a coursera course by John Hopkins University.

-run_analysis.R s used to download the UCI HAR Dataset, unzip the data and create a tidy dataset.
+## The 'run_analysis.R' script does the following:

-It will unzip the data, and merge the training and test set into a single dataset.
+1. Merges the training and the test sets to create one data set.
-It labels the columns of variables based on the features and activities that were collected.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-It filters for those columns that are specific to mean and std.
+3. Uses descriptive activity names to name the activities in the data set

-It outputs to datasets, "data" and "data.tidy".
+4. Appropriately labels the data set with descriptive variable names.
-"data"" is a single, long form data table that contains the merge test and traind data appropriately labeled.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-"data.tidy" is a tidy dataset that filters out columns that are not dealing directly with mean and std.
-It then groups and creates a summarized mean of each measurement for the activity and subject.
+## Output of the Analyis

-##uci-tidy-dataset.csv
+Output of the tiday dataset can be found in 'uci-tidy-dataset.txt' Or in environment as $View(data)$ and $View(data.tidy)$